vestalux/sljekyll/elibrary/zinio/index.md

 layout: sidebar-left
 breadcrumb: elibrary
 ---

 Zinio allows you to download PDF files of magazines for an unlimited time.
 This service is available through a web browser such as Chrome, Firefox, Opera, Safari or Internet Explorer.
-A read-only app called Zinio for Libraries is also available.
+A read-only app called Zinio for Libraries is also available for iOS, Android and Kindle.

 ## Setting up your device to download digital magazines with Zinio